HeatPackBandits Logo

 Custom Points of Interest

-Chernarus is iconic.
-After enough years, though, it is hard to truly get lost.
+Chernarus is iconic, but after enough years it's almost impossible to truly get lost on it.
 RedPine brings that feeling back.

 A Map That Doesn't Sit Still

-Convoys, heli crashes, police incidents, trains — these are the events most survivors think about.
+Convoys, heli crashes, police incidents, trains — those are the events most survivors think about.
 But RedPine has a quieter layer underneath all of that.
-Sure there are supply ships and migrating bandit camps, but there is also more to RedPine that that.
+Sure, there are supply ships and migrating bandit camps, but there's more going on than that.

 The map itself shifts.
-Towns you knew became overgrown.
+Towns you knew become overgrown.
 A familiar street corner doesn't quite look the same.
 New points of interest appear where there used to be nothing but trees.
-Some changes are obvious.
-Many of them aren't.
-They're the kind of things you only notice on the second or third pass — if you notice them at all.
+Some changes are obvious — many aren't.
+They're the kind of thing you only notice on the second or third pass, if you notice them at all.

 That's the goal.
-RedPine is meant to feel less like a static map you've memorized and more like a world that hasnt stopped turning.
-That log right there; Was that there when you passed through earlier?
-You might not remember seeing that cabin over there in the woods.
+RedPine is meant to feel less like a static map you've memorized and more like a world that hasn't stopped turning.
+That log right there — was that there when you passed through earlier?
+You don't remember seeing that cabin in the woods.
 Are you lost?

 Some of it changes between wipes.
 Some of it shifts more often than that.
 We're not going to spell out exactly what changes or when — half the fun is the moment you stop and second-guess your own memory of Chernarus.